Gokul595/api_guard/README.md

 Once the access token expires it won't work and the `authenticate_and_set_user` method used in before_action in controller will respond with 401 (Unauthenticated).

-To refresh the expired/unexpired access token and get new JWT access token and refresh token you can use the below request with both access token and request token (which was got in sign in API) in the request header.
+To refresh the expired/unexpired access token and get new JWT access token and refresh token you can use this request with both access token and request token (which you got in sign in API) in the request header.

 Example request: